 I look up at the ceiling and pretend I'm thinking about my not existent schedule before saying, "Yes, I'm free that day."
 Like you're not free every other day…

-"Well then, Ms. Ride," Olivia says, standing up abruptly as I stand up with her.
+"Well then, Ms. Ride," Olivia said, standing up abruptly as I stood up with her.
 "It has been nice meeting you.
 I'll see you at the Romano estate on Saturday, 7 o'clock sharp.
 Directions will be emailed to you later in the week.
 If not, give me a call."

-And with that she leaves and shuts the door behind her, leaving me grinning so widely my mouth starts to cramp.
+And with that she left and shut the door behind her, leaving me grinning so widely my mouth started to cramp.
 I fist pumped happily before pulling out my cell phone to text Nudge.

 A/N: Hey guys!
 It's Ithaca.
 Don't know if you guys remember me, but long, long ago I wrote a little fanfic called The Success Pact and deleted it due to terrible writing.
 Promised you guys a re-write in a week and… total fail.
 Took me three months to even start it.
 Sorry.
 This chapters a bit bland, but I need it.
 Please keep reading.
 Not the best idea to start off with a boring chaper but...hope you guys enjoy.
 Love to my beta, Bubbles!
 Check out her stuff, she's amazing!

 Any other questions can be addressed through PM or reviews.
 Give some love in the reviews!